Renewable Term Life Insurance

 Why do we need ZIP code?

-ART life insurance is a type of term life insurance that provides coverage for one year at a time.
-You can renew your policy annually without taking a new medical exam, which means you'll keep your coverage even if your health changes.
+A renewable term life insurance policy is a type of term life insurance that gives coverage for one year at a time.
+You can renew your policy annually without taking a new medical exam, so you'll keep your coverage even if your health changes.
+Coverage continuation is subject to premium payment and policy terms.

-The key difference between ART and other term policies lies in how premiums work.
-Level term insurance locks in your rate for the entire term (whether that's 10, 20 or 30 years).
-With ART policies, your premiums increase each year as you age and the insurance company's risk grows.
+The key difference between annual renewable term (ART) life insurance and other term policies is how premiums work.
+Level term insurance locks in your rate for the entire term (10, 20 or 30 years).
+With ART policies, your premiums increase yearly as you age and the insurance company's risk grows.

 You decide whether to renew your ART policy each year.
 Here's how the process works: